abhiyan52/pypicount/README.md

 # Pypi Count

-A lightweight, extensible module to count lines
+A lightweight, extensible module to count lines.
+Currently it supports python and java.

 ## Installation